tamersp25/docs/docs/developer/applications/oauth.md

   <tr>
     <td>grant_type</td>
     <td>string</td>
     <td>The grant type of the request.
-The value must be refresh_token to indicate that your application is exchanging an Authorization Code for a Access and Refresh Tokens.</td>
+The value must be `refresh_token` to indicate that your application is exchanging an Authorization Code for Access and Refresh Tokens.</td>
   </tr>
   <tr>
     <td>refresh_token</td>